MelSumner/MelSumner.github.io/_posts/2024-08-26-how-i-audit.md

 Tricky.

-Now, I don't drink Koolaide.
+Now, I don't drink Kool-Aid.
 It's too sweet for me.
-I like getting a paycheck, but I also strongly believe that I need to be the expert I was hired to be.
+I like getting a paycheck, but I also **strongly** believe that I must be the expert I was hired to be.
 This is why I'm a pretty good person to have on board and have doing some audits.
 I'm pragmatic but I'll push us to do better, and I understand our applications.

 So, there are tradeoffs.